LukasDb/WithingsGCBridge/README.md

 - `--rm` Remove the container after it exits.
 All persistent data is saved in /path/to/config

 ### Behavior
-Only new data since the last sync will be uploaded to Garmin.
+- Only new data since the last sync will be uploaded to Garmin.
 Therefore, just run the program regularly.
+- When running for the first time, necessay tokens will be requested from Withings and Garmin.
+The tokens will be saved in the `.tokenstore` folder.
+It might be useful to generate the keys on your local system and copy the `secrets.yaml`, the `.tokenstore` folder and the `.last_sync.txt` to your server where the container will be running in the long term.

 ## Secrets, Keys etc...
 ### Withings